midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Single threaded means`
   JavaScript uses a single thread from the processor to execute code.
-  This single thread is managed by the JavaScript runtime environment, such as the V8 engine.
+  This single thread is managed by the v8 engine inside the JavaScript runtime environment..
   All tasks (like variable declarations, function calls, etc.) are handled sequentially in this single thread.

 `Working synchronous`